WorldVanquisher/MayaBot_TG/README.md

 ---

 ## Future Work
-- Add a music recommendation module with daily song suggestions
+- Add SoundCloud as a download/recommendation source (pending a stable extraction handler)
 - Introduce multilingual support to allow usage by non-Chinese speakers
 - Expose limited NAS storage as a small-scale personal file cloud for trusted users
 - Continuously refine user experience and add new features driven by personal interest